Floessie/frt/README.md

 * `wait()`: Wait for a [*direct to task notification*](https://www.freertos.org/RTOS_Task_Notification_As_Binary_Semaphore.html).
 Some other task must call `post()` to wake you up again.
 * `wait(milliseconds)`: Same as above, but with a timeout.
 Returns `true` if someone `post()`ed you, or `false` on timeout.
 * `wait(milliseconds, remainder)`: Same as above but with the `remainder` mechanism on timeout.
+* `beginCriticalSection()`: Start a critical section.
+Disables interrupts, so you can access and modify (volatile) variables that are also touched in ISRs.
+* `endCriticalSection()`: Ends a critical section.
+Reenables interrupts.

 Functions that can be called from outside:
 * `start(priority)`: Start the task with a certain priority (higher number = higher priority).